GluuFederation/docs-gg-prod/docs/source/index.md

 - Leverage Gluu's OAuth 2.0 authorization server for central client authentication.
 - Control access to APIs using OAuth and UMA scopes.
+- Access Token as JWT feature.
-- Count client authnetication metrics
+- Expose client authnetication and grant metrics.
 - GUI to manage Kong Service, Route, Consumer and Plugin objects.
 - API Dashboard to configure and monitor the health of your servers.
 - Backup, restore and migrate Kong instances using snapshots.

 ## Access Control
 Gluu Gateway enables API access management via Gluu OAuth PEP (policy enforcement point) and UMA PEP plugins.